steveklabnik/web2day2015/slides.md

 # About Rust

-* Rust is a really interesting new programming language.
+Rust is a *systems* programming language focusing on three things:

-* Rust is a good choice when you'd choose C++.
-And maybe other times.
+* Safety
-* "Rust is a systems language pursuing the trifecta:</br> safe, concurrent, and fast."
+* Speed
-* Rust is an ownership-oriented programming language.
+* Concurrency

 # Origins